 Tell-Tale Signs of Teething

 Your baby’s response to teething may vary from extreme discomfort and upset to not even noticing it’s happening.
-In addition to the being the right age, signs that your baby may be teething include:
+In addition to being the right age, signs of teething include:

 - Inflammation of the gums

 - Stressful reactions in the body – such as redness of the face

 - Drooling more than usual

 - Change in bowel movements – Often from swallowing extra saliva